 Rent a boat

 Boat Rentals of America – Tempe Town Lake, located on the south shore at Tempe Beach Park, offers visitors the opportunity rent all kinds of watercraft.
 If you’re with a group of friends, I suggest checking out the electric boats.
 The 21′ electric surrey can hold up to 12 people and comes equipped with a radio and dining table.
 It costs $98/hour, which is a pretty good deal if you split the cost amongst the people in your group.
 But some of the more popular rentals are kayaks and stand-up paddleboards.
 There are two kayak options to choose from: single and double.
 They are sit-on-top kayaks, kind of similar to how a canoe might look.
-Kayak rentals range from $25/hour (single) to $35/hour (double) and both come with life jackets.
-They recently added Swan Pedal Boats to their inventory.
-They are totally adorable and start at $40 an hour.
+They recently added Swan, Duck and Dragon Pedal Boats to their inventory.
+They are totally adorable.
 My personal favorite is the stand-up paddleboard (SUP).
 I know, it looks difficult and everyone thinks they’ll fall off, but I’m here to tell you it’s easier than you think.
 All the paddleboards have a traction grip that you stand on.
 Yes, it’s a bit of a balancing act but it’s pretty easy to stay on.
-Paddleboard rates start at $15/hour.
 You can find a full list of boats and rental rates here.

 Stand-up paddleboard yoga